PDFWAC 296-155-53408

 (D) A device that automatically limits range of movement, set to prevent encroachment.

 (g) Posting of electrocution warnings.
-There must be at least one electrocution hazard warning conspicuously posted in the cab so that it is in view of the operator and (except for overhead gantry and tower cranes) at least two on the outside of the crane/derrick.
+There must be at least one electrocution hazard warning conspicuously posted in the cab so that it is in view of the operator and (except for overhead gantry and tower cranes) at least two on the outside of the crane/equipment.

-(2) Operation of crane/derrick.
+(2) Operation of crane/equipment.

-(i) Identify the work zone.
+(i) Identify the work zone;

 (B) Option (2) - 20-foot clearance.
-Ensure that no part of the crane/derrick, load line, or load (including rigging and lifting accessories), gets closer than 20 feet to the power line by implementing the measures specified in (b) of this subsection.
+Ensure that no part of the crane/equipment, load line, or load (including rigging and lifting accessories), gets closer than 20 feet to the power line by implementing the measures specified in (b) of this subsection.

 (C) Option (3) - Table 4 clearance.